earthly/website/blog/_posts/2021-01-26-monorepo-vs-polyrepo.md

 An alternative approach to monolithic releases is for each project in a monorepo to have its own release cycle, despite coexisting in the same repository.
 This is key to allowing releases in monorepos to work properly.
 This might mean that you have independent tags for each project (e.g. `projecta-v1.2.3`, `projectb-v4.5.6`, `projectc-v7.8.9`) or no tags at all - just use `main` branch commit hashes - or a global auto-incrementing tag, that increases the version number on each commit (really, this last option is similar to using `main` commit hashes, except that more human-readable tags are used instead).
 In this case, each project executes a release based on the tags on independent schedules.
 This strategy relies on every merge to `main` to be considered as "ready for production", however, this is generally a good practice anyway.

 The takeaway here is that for monorepos, you should not think that atomic PRs mean atomic releases.
 That is unrealistic in typical production environments.
 At the development level, yes you get to group together cross-cutting changes and merge as an atomic unit.
 At the release and production level, however, you still need another layer of indirection for allowing services to be updated independently.
-A very common such layer is the Docker image repository (or in more traditional environments, the artifactory).
+A very common such layer is the Docker image repository (or in more traditional environments, a package repository).
 If each `main` branch build produces tagged Docker images, then these images can be pushed to production separately, according to independent schedules.

 Of course, with any set of related changes that go out independently across multiple microservices, care must be taken such that the changes are forwards and backwards compatible.
 In a polyrepo setup, the need for such compatibility guarantees is typically more intuitive to the developer.
 In a monorepo setup, however, the developer needs to be aware, again, that an atomic PR does not mean an atomic release.